AscendingPassage.com HOME PAGE.

 most commonplace of hackney-carriages, which I hired by the hour on

-the quay of Assouan.)
-A desert indeed which preserves still its
+A desert which preserves still its

-of centuries has given the form of huge round beasts.
+aspects of reality.
+The granites alone litter the expanse of sand, granites to which the centuries have given the form of huge round beasts.
 In places they

 Elsewhere they lie alone among the sands, as if lost in the midst of

-the infinitude of some dead sea-shore.
+the infinitude of some dead sea shore.

 The rails and the telegraph